CS61BR/website_sp23/lab01/setup.md

 To verify that Git is installed, open up your terminal (Git Bash on Windows), and run `git --version`.
 You should see something like `git version [numbers]`.

+## Install a Text Editor

+You will need a text editor to write and edit your code.
+The instructions in this course assume that you are using Visual Studio Code (VSCode), but you can use a different text editor if you prefer (such as Atom, Sublime, or Neovim).

+To install VSCode, go to the [VSCode download page](https://code.visualstudio.com/download) and follow the instructions.

+## Install Python

+Python is used for running occasional scripts in this course.
+To install Python, go to the [Python download page](https://www.python.org/downloads/) and follow the instructions.
+Make sure to install Python 3, not Python 2.

 ## Install Rust

 Rust is a programming language designed for performance, safety, and concurrency.
 It is the language that you will be using in this course.